How to Write a Blog Post in WordPress and Publish It

-How to Add a Category to Your WordPress Blog Post
+How to Add Categories to a Blog Post in WordPress

 Categories are what separates your content into different sections or “sub-niches.”
 For example, at the top of our website, we have a secondary menu with all of our different blogging topics (traffic, monetization, etc).

 Categories can be found in the “Posts” section.

 Add the title of your category, and edit the slug, which is what will display after your domain name.